-But along with that, I’ve also been seeing so many posts and messages regarding what people are claiming for their lives in 2019, what they are looking forward to, what they are hopeful for.
+But along with that, I’ve also been seeing so many posts and messages regarding what people are claiming for their lives in 2019, what they are looking forward to, and what they are hopeful for.
 It’s always nice to see such kind and uplifting messages.
 Oftentimes we will have a vision of what we want to accomplish, but not necessarily a game plan in order to get there.
-This is what separates declaring a resolution versus setting a goal.
+This is what separates declaring a resolution from setting a goal.

 Goals vs. Resolutions

 Though I’ve never been interested in New Year’s Resolutions, I’ve also never thought them to be a bad thing.
 When we look at the definition of a resolution, it is “a firm decision to do or not do something”, which is great!
 It’s good to finally call out a problem or issue that you’re having and make a declaration that you will change it.
 The declaration is the first step; unfortunately, a lot of us treat it as if it’s the only step.
 We’re stating the obvious (what we want) but we’re not exploring the detailed ‘how’ (what we’re going to do to get that result).
 The real work begins when we align that desired result with feasible goals, and then we reach our feasible goals after we have mapped out a plan of action

 “A goal without a plan is just a wish” Antoine de Saint-Exupéry